-It is comprised of nine courses offered annually.
+It is comprised of eight courses offered twice annually.
 Successful students earn 22 hours of college credit, which are most of the core credits for the Fire Service Operations A.A.S. degree.
 The academy is approved by the Office of the State Fire Marshal.

-Fire Academy classes meet Mondays, Wednesdays, Fridays and Saturdays from 7:30 a.m. to 5 p.m. at the Palos Hills campus and many off campus locations.
+Fire Academy classes meet Mondays, Wednesdays, Fridays, and Saturdays for 13 weeks.
+Classes begin at7:30 a.m. and run to 5 p.m.
+Classes meet at the Palos Hills campus and many off-campus locations.

-Students are required to complete an internship during the semester immediately following the Fire Academy experience.
+Students who successfully pass the fire academy courses are required to complete an internship the semester immediately following the Fire Academy experience.
+The internship will give the student an opportunity to become a rostered member of a local fire department.
 The dates and times of the internship experience are flexible.
 The actual meeting times of the internship sessions are scheduled with the respective Fire Department.
 Students must complete at least 14 hours each week at their internship site.
+During the internship experience, students will enhance their skills and knowledge while being overseen by actual firefighters and will have the opportunity to challenge the State Fire Marshal's written exams for certification.

 Applications are only valid for the very next Fire Academy.
 After applicants have been seated for each Fire Academy all applications are destroyed.
 To apply for a new Fire Academy, students must fill out a new application.